Hope2925/IQ_Bootcamp_2023/TERMINAL/README.md

 ### How/Why can I use a computer without a graphical interface?
 Graphical interfaces (like Finder for Mac or Files for Windows) offer a user-friendly experience, while working from the terminal allows a user more complete control over the computer.
 You do this from the command line using **Linux/Unix commands**.
 Since the terminal does not provide things like Microsoft word to edit and search files, we instead use a tool called **Vim**.

+**DO NOT WORRY IF ALL THE WORDS BELOW AREN'T FAMILIAR.
+THEY ARE MEANT AS REFERENCES THAT CAN BE APPLIED AT DIFFERENT STAGES IN YOUR COMPUTATIONAL JOURNEY**

 ### Cheat Sheets
 Terminal commands:
 - Common commands found [here](https://cheatography.com/davechild/cheat-sheets/linux-command-line/)